 Fault behavior can be programmed to either report a specific fault and shut down the power supply output, or report the fault and continue running the power supply output.
-A 32-bit register called "Fault_Shutdown_Config_Hl/LO" defines this behavior.
-See Table 4-11 for bit descriptions of the Fault Bits Register.
+A 32-bit register called "Fault_Shutdown_Config_HI/LO" defines this behavior.
+See Table 4-10 for bit descriptions of the Fault Bits Register.

-If a given bit is set to "1", this means that the particular fault described in the "Fault_Bits register bit description" will produce a unit shut down.
+If a given bit is set to "1", this means that the particular fault described in the "Fault_Bits register bit description" will produce a unit shut down and disable the output fault.